naokiyokoyama/rrt_star/README.md

 ## Installation

 If you want to use the unicycle dynamics model or use a navmesh (vs. a PNG file), you need to install habitat-sim.
 If you just want to use the PNG method and the point-turn model, you don't need to install it.
-Repo with installation instructions is located
+Habitat-sim repo with installation instructions is located
 [here](https://github.com/facebookresearch/habitat-sim/).
 The use of conda is strongly suggested.

 You will need to install the following packages: